jovyntls/fyp-artefact/README.md

 **Interpreting the results**

-The following directories (created automatically) may be helpful in interpreting the results:
+The following files (created automatically in `source-code/logs/`) contain the results of this run:

-TODO: this is the same as motivating study, except for the first bullet point

-* `source-code/bin/compiled_tex_pdf/`: This directory contains the PDFs compiled by each engine, along with log files and other output from the compilation process.
-* `source-code/bin/diff_pdfs/`: This directory contains the results of pixel-wise comparisons between the compiled PDFs.
-    * Filenames follow the format: `diff_<ARXIV_ID>_<ENGINE_1>_<ENGINE_2>.pdf`.
-        * e.g. `diff_2306.00001_xe_lua.pdf` is a pixel-wise comparison of the PDF produced by XeLaTeX against LuaLaTeX, for arXiV ID 2306.00001
-    * The results of each engine are super-imposed with different colours to emphasise any inconsistencies.
-Thus, all orange and blue pixels represent inconsistencies.
-        * e.g. for `diff_2306.00001_xe_lua.pdf`, blue pixels are present only in XeLaTeX output, orange pixels are present only in LuaLaTeX output, and grayscale pixels are present in both.
-    * The column of red markings (on the left of each page) are visual indicators to highlight inconsistencies.
-A red marking indicates the presence of some inconsistency on the same row.
-* `source-code/logs/`: This directory contains the results generated from running the pipeline.
 * `<TIMESTAMP>_results.csv`: A summary of the compilation and pixel-wise comparison results
 * `<TIMESTAMP>_analysis_results.csv`: Detailed results of text- and font-based comparisons
 * `<TIMESTAMP>_imgcompare.csv`: Results of feature-based comparisons

-The results are collated and formatted in an Excel sheet: `rq1-tex-engines/results_workbook_final.xlsx`.
+These results are collated and formatted in an Excel sheet: `rq1-tex-engines/results_workbook_final.xlsx`.

 ---